catalyst-cloud/catalystcloud-docs/source/tutorials/kubernetes-cluster-on-the-catalyst-cloud.rst

  "150.242.xxx.xxx"

-All 5 stacks need to show CREATE_COMPLETE.
+All five stacks need to show CREATE_COMPLETE.
 On top of this, as the cloud-init scripts for each host completes, each will be rebooted and need to settle into the cluster.
-This may take a few minutes (actually 5-10) before Kubernetes is up and running, so best to have a cup of tea at this stage.
+It may take a few minutes (actually 5-10) before Kubernetes is up and running, so best to have a cup of tea at this stage.

 Next Steps